W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 9. Myths and magic are closely associated, since myths are usually related to ego origins, and magic to the powers the ego ascribes to itself.
-²Mythological systems generally include some account of ‘the creation’, and associate this with its particular form of magic.
+²Mythological systems generally include some account of “the creation’, and associate this with its particular form of magic.
-³The so-called ‘battle for survival’ is only the ego’s struggle to preserve itself, and its interpretation of its own beginning.
+³The so-called “battle for survival’ is only the ego’s struggle to preserve itself, and its interpretation of its own beginning.
 ⁴This beginning is usually associated with physical birth, because it is hard to maintain that the ego existed before that point in time.
-⁵The more ‘religiously’ ego-oriented may believe that the soul existed before, and will continue to exist after a temporary lapse into ego life.
+⁵The more “religiously’ ego-oriented may believe that the soul existed before, and will continue to exist after a temporary lapse into ego life.
 ⁶Some even believe that the soul will be punished for this lapse.
 ⁷However, salvation does not apply to spirit, which is not in danger and does not need to be salvaged.

 ::: details Expanded
 Myths and magic are closely associated, since myths are usually related to ego origins, and magic to the powers the ego ascribes to itself [the-ego’s-self].
-²Mythological systems generally include some account of ‘the creation,’ and associate this [an account of the creation] with its [the-mythological-system’s] particular form of magic.
+²Mythological systems generally include some account of “the creation,’ and associate this [an account of the creation] with its [the-mythological-system’s] particular form of magic.
-³The so-called ‘battle for survival’ is only the ego’s struggle to preserve itself [the-ego’s-self], and its [the-ego’s] interpretation of its [the-ego’s] own beginning.
+³The so-called “battle for survival’ is only the ego’s struggle to preserve itself [the-ego’s-self], and its [the-ego’s] interpretation of its [the-ego’s] own beginning.
 ⁴This [the ego’s] beginning is usually associated with physical birth, because it is hard to maintain that the ego existed before that [physical birth] point in time.
-⁵The more ‘religiously’ ego-oriented may believe that the soul existed before [physical birth], and will continue to exist after a temporary lapse into ego life.
+⁵The more “religiously’ ego-oriented may believe that the soul existed before [physical birth], and will continue to exist after a temporary lapse into ego life.
 ⁶Some even believe that the soul will be punished for this lapse [into ego life].
 ⁷However, salvation does not apply to spirit, which [spirit] is not in danger and does not need to be salvaged.
 :::

 ::: details Substituted
 Myths and magic are closely associated, since myths are usually related to ego origins, and magic to the powers the ego ascribes to the-ego’s-self.
-²Mythological systems generally include some account of ‘the creation,’ and associate an account of the creation with the-mythological-system’s particular form of magic.
+²Mythological systems generally include some account of “the creation,’ and associate an account of the creation with the-mythological-system’s particular form of magic.
-³The so-called ‘battle for survival’ is only the ego’s struggle to preserve the-ego’s-self, and the-ego’s interpretation of the-ego’s own beginning.
+³The so-called “battle for survival’ is only the ego’s struggle to preserve the-ego’s-self, and the-ego’s interpretation of the-ego’s own beginning.
 ⁴The ego’s beginning is usually associated with physical birth, because it is hard to maintain that the ego existed before the point in time of physical birth.
-⁵The more ‘religiously’ ego-oriented may believe that the soul existed before physical birth, and will continue to exist after a temporary lapse into ego life.
+⁵The more “religiously’ ego-oriented may believe that the soul existed before physical birth, and will continue to exist after a temporary lapse into ego life.
 ⁶Some even believe that the soul will be punished for this lapse into ego life.
 ⁷However, salvation does not apply to spirit; spirit is not in danger and does not need to be salvaged.
 :::